keboola/developers-docs/extend/common-interface/sandbox.md

     https://syrup.keboola.com/docker/keboola.docs-docker-example-parameters/input/

 Where `keboola.docs-docker-example-parameters` is the component ID (you can replace that with your own component if you like).
-Again, don't forget to enter your Storage API token into *Headers* - *X-StorageAPI-Token*.
+Again, do not forget to enter your Storage API token into *Headers* - *X-StorageAPI-Token*.

 As with the [sandbox call](#sandbox), running the API call will create a job, which will execute and produce a `data.zip` file in *Storage* - *File Uploads*.